vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-07-24-datomic-web-app-a-practical-guide.md

 * Datalog works though pattern recognition in the database graph.
 It has its own constructs for control flow and abstraction, and is useful for expressing domain logic via declarative rules.
 * Entities are useful for 'navigating' around in your database, using your programming language for control flow and abstraction.

-Additionally, both Datalog and Entities can use the [Pull API](http://docs.datomic.com/pull.html), which is a declarative, data-oriented way of specifying what information about an entity you're interested in.
+Additionally, both Datalog and Entities can be combined with the [Pull API](http://docs.datomic.com/pull.html), giving you a powerful, declarative, data-oriented way of formatting the results of a query.

 ## Schema / model declaration